 When you apply for a credit card, the issuer makes a so-called hard inquiry on your credit report to determine your creditworthiness.
 Unlike a “soft inquiry,” this can have a negative effect on your credit rating, which is why it’s important not to apply for several lines of credit within a short time period.

 Your credit score comes into play when you buy or rent a home, finance a car, apply for any type of credit or even sign up for a mobile phone contract — so keep that negative effect in mind when applying for a card.
-Apply for a card when you think you’ll be approved and you know you’ll use it.
+Apply for a card when you think you’ll be approved and you know that you’ll use it.

 “You want to start slowly to build your credit history,” Griff says.
 “It’s very hard to go from zero to 60 with your first few card applications.”